Pathway 2: For Architectural Designers and Technicians

 All applicants must begin this process with a Qualifications and Experience Assessment which is required to ascertain whether your tertiary academic qualifications together with your work experience are sufficient to warrant you going forward to the stage 2 process.
 This is done individually for each applicant and costs NZ$517.50 (GST included).

 To have a Qualifications and Experience Assessment you will need to provide detailed information as to what tertiary study you have done and your work experience.
-A panel of experienced architects and academics will review this information and from that issue a determination.
+A panel of experienced architects and academics will review this information at monthly meetings and from that issue a determination.

 You can only move on to the stage 2 application process once the Panel have determined you may do so, thereby completing stage 1.
 Click on the Qualifications and Experience Assessment link above to find further information about the stage 1 process.